nullonesix/jedi_noreward_rl/README.md

 - reward is the quality of the moment
 - R is the expected future quality
-- 1253 is just the iteration number (how many times the agent just seen the game screen and taken an action and trained its 3 neural networks, all of these are done in lockstep)
+- 1253 is just the iteration number (how many times the agent has seen the game screen and taken an action and trained its 3 neural networks, all of these are done in lockstep)
 - framerate is just the number of iterations the agent performs per second (can be increased by using smaller neural networks, for example)

 # How It Works